hammoh7/Ethereum-Solidity/Notes/Solidity.md

    charlie.age = 35;
    ```
 - Usage:-
    Structs are used to group together related data fields into a single composite data type.
-They are commonly used to represent entities or objects with multiple attributes in smart contracts.
+They are commonly used to represent entities or objects with multiple attributes in smart contracts.<br>
    Example-
    ```
    struct Person {